Warriors reportedly lose NBA Summer League standout Chris Mañon to Lakers

 • Total: 9.0 runs

-Probable starting pitchers for Padres at Dodgers
+Probable starting pitchers for Twins at Dodgers

 Rotoworld still has you covered with all the latest MLB player news for all 30 teams.
 Check out the feed page right here on NBC Sports for headlines, injuries and transactions where you can filter by league, team, positions and news type!